Health Benefits of Chocolate

 The health benefits of chocolate include the following:

-Blood Pressure: Flavonoids in cocoa contain polyphenols like Catechins, Epicatechins and Procyandins etc. which have been seen to increase nitric oxide level in the blood which helps maintaining proper blood pressure.
-Nitric Oxide is particularly helpful in preventing thickening or coagulation (clotting) of blood and maintaining fluidity, thereby decreasing pressure on the arteries and veins and finally regulating blood pressure.
+Blood Pressure: Flavonoids in cocoa contain polyphenols like catechins, epicatechins, and procyandins, which have been seen to increase nitric oxide levels in the blood, which helps in maintaining proper blood pressure.
+Nitric oxide is particularly helpful in preventing thickening or coagulation (clotting) of blood and maintaining fluidity, thereby decreasing pressure on the arteries and veins and finally regulating blood pressure.
 One more compound, Theobromine is slightly diuretic in nature.
-This promotes urinating which also helps lowering high blood pressure.
+This promotes urinating, which also helps in lowering high blood pressure.
 Potassium in cocoa is also helpful in lowering blood pressure.
-On the other hand, in case of persons suffering from low blood pressure, the stimulants like Caffeine and Theobromine and the sugar present in chocolate, helps elevate blood pressure to correct levels.
+On the other hand, in case of people suffering from low blood pressure, the stimulants like caffeine and theobromine, as well as the sugar present in chocolate, helps elevate blood pressure to correct levels.